About the Duo

-Hannah Leffler, a Miyazawa Emerging Artist, has held flute faculty positions at Luther College, University of Northern Iowa, Northeast Iowa School of Music, the Lutheran Summer Music Academy and Sounds of Summer Institute, and numerous high schools and middle schools in the Dallas-Fort Worth metroplex.
-She currently resides in Texas, where she is Doctorate of Musical Arts candidate in flute performance at the University of North Texas and has worked as Teaching Fellow.
-Her primary teachers at UNT have been Professor Terri Sundberg and Dr. James Scott.
+Dr. Hannah Leffler, a Miyazawa Emerging Artist, has held flute faculty positions at Luther College, University of Northern Iowa, Northeast Iowa School of Music, the Lutheran Summer Music Academy and Sounds of Summer Institute, and numerous high schools and middle schools in the Dallas-Fort Worth metroplex.
+She currently resides in Texas, where she recently completed her Doctorate of Musical Arts degree in flute performance at the University of North Texas and worked as Teaching Fellow.
+Her primary teachers at UNT were Professor Terri Sundberg and Dr. James Scott.
 She has been a featured guest artist and clinician at numerous schools and events across the Midwest, including the Exploring Chamber Music Festival held at the University of Northern Iowa.
-She performs frequently with the Oklahoma City Philharmonic and has been a principal substitute flutist for the Fort Worth Symphony Orchestra, the Waterloo-Cedar Falls Symphony Orchestra, and the Dubuque Symphony Orchestra.
+She performs frequently with the Fort Worth Symphony Orchestra and the Oklahoma City Philharmonic and has been a principal substitute flutist for the Waterloo-Cedar Falls Symphony Orchestra and the Dubuque Symphony Orchestra.
 She is a current member of the Movēre Woodwind Quintet, comprised of Lutheran Summer Music Festival faculty.
 In addition, Hannah is the founding member of WoodWired Duo, an electroacoustic duo with bass clarinetist Cheyenne Cruz.

 She received a Master’s Degree in Flute Performance from the University of Northern Iowa, where she studied with Dr. Angeleita Floyd and served as her Graduate Assistant.
 After finishing her degree, she was named the winner of the UNI Outstanding Creative Master’s Thesis Award and was selected by faculty nomination to be honored as an Outstanding Alumni of the UNI Graduate School.
 She graduated summa cum laude from Oklahoma City University with a Bachelor’s Degree in Flute Performance and was a student of Professor Parthena Owens.
 Additional teachers include Stefán Ragnar Höskuldsson, Kristin Grant, and Elizabeth McNutt.